๐งฑ Creating Populationsยถ

 ea.version()

-gallery visualization to see some basic properties of a particular population.
+Throughout this page we'll use a handy PlanetGallery() gallery visualization to see some basic properties of a particular population.
 For more on useful plots and plotting tools, see Visualizing.

-= commonly useful archival datasets¶
+"PredefinedPopulation" = a commonly useful archival datasetยถ

-'s preferred format.
+The atlas contains a few predefined populations, for which data are automatically downloaded from archives and standardized into tables in exoatlas's preferred format.
 This downloading and standardizing can take a while, so the results will be stored locally, in a directory you can locate with:

 ea.locate_local_data()

-💾 `exoatlas` archive data will be stored in: /Users/zabe0091/exoatlas-data
+๐พ `exoatlas` archive data will be stored in: /Users/zabe0091/exoatlas-data

-from lots of different directories on your computer, and you don't want to keep downloading fresh copies of the archive into each working directory, you can define one path that should be used for exoatlas
+By default, downloaded data will be stored inside your current working directory.
+If you'll be using exoatlas from lots of different directories on your computer, and you don't want to keep downloading fresh copies of the archive into each working directory, you can define one path that should be used for exoatlas data for your entire computer by setting a global EXOATLAS_DATA environment.
+For example, on a mid-2020s Mac, this looks like editing the shell configuration file ~/.zshrc and adding a line like export EXOATLAS_DATA="/Users/zabe0091/exoatlas-data".

 If you ever want to reset the local data, you do so with:

-to remove standardized files but keep raw downloads
+ea.reset_local_data()to remove all local files, including raw downloadsea.reset_standardized_data()to remove standardized files but keep raw downloads

-and run into problems with data acting weird, you may want to consider doing a data reset.
+If you have recently updated your local version of exoatlas and run into problems with data acting weird, you may want to consider doing a data reset.

-= major Solar System planets¶
+"SolarSystem" = major Solar System planetsยถ

 The eight planets in our own Solar System are useful as a comparison sample.
-Their properties are built-in with exoatlas
+Their properties are built-in with exoatlas, so they don't need to be downloaded from any archive.

 solar = ea.SolarSystem()